Have your say on a new political map for East Herts District Council

 Launching the consultation Professor Colin Mellors, Chair of the Commission, said:

 “We want people in East Hertfordshire to help us.

-“We are starting to draw up new wards for East Hertfordshire.
-We want our proposals for new electoral arrangements to reflect communities.
+“We have drawn up proposals for new wards in East Herts Council.
+We want to make sure these new electoral arrangements reflect communities.
 We also want them to be easy to understand and convenient for local people.

 “It’s easy to get involved.
 Go to our website.
 Or you can e-mail or write to us.

-The Commission has a dedicated section on its website where people can give their views: https://consultation.lgbce.org.uk/node/29963
+The Commission has a dedicated section on its website where people can see the detail of the proposals and comment on the names of wards and their boundaries https://consultation.lgbce.org.uk/node/29963.

 People can also give their views by e-mail at [email protected], and by post:

 This consultation relates to the arrangements for local government elections.
 It is separate from consultations that are currently taking place across England on arrangements for parliamentary elections.

 For further information contact the Commission’s press office on 0330 500 1525 / 1250 or email [email protected]